 - 1. Connect your audio source to the INPUT L/R inputs of the Digitakt. - Press [SAMPLING] to access the SAMPLING menu and then use DATA ENTRY knob G to set SOURCE to IN L+R. - 3.
 Keep an eye on the audio input meter and play the audio source and make sure that the volume of the audio source is as strong as possible, but without clipping or distorting.
 Set MON to YES to monitor the incoming audio through the Digitakt. - 4.
 Again, with an eye on the audio input meter and use DATA ENTRY knob F to set THRESHOLD just above the indicated background noise of the audio source (when it is not playing). - 5.
+Use RLEN to set the length of the sampling. - 6.
 Press [YES] to arm the sampler and then play the sound source.
-When the input audio exceeds the set THRESHOLD level, sampling will start. - 6.
-Press [YES] when you want to finish the sampling. - 7.
+When the input audio exceeds the set THRESHOLD level, sampling will start. - 7.
+Press [YES] when you want to stop sampling, or with an RLEN setting of 1-128, the sampling stops automatically.
+The sampling also stops if it reaches the max sampling time (33 seconds).
+The Digitakt then automatically normalizes the sample. - 8.
 Use the DATA ENTRY knobs A and C to set the parameters TRIM START and TRIM END to trim the sample to the desired length.
 You can use the DATA ENTRY knobs B and D to zoom in and out to make it easier to see where to trim the sample.
 Press [FUNC] + [YES] to preview the sample.
 The preview is played back by the voice of the active track.
-Make sure to select an audio track as active track. - 8.
-Press [YES] to save the sample. - 9.
-Name the sample and press [YES] again to confirm the save. - 10.
+Make sure to select an audio track as active track. - 9.
+Press [YES] to save the sample. - 10.
+Name the sample and press [YES] again to confirm the save. - 11.
 Press [TRACK 1-8] to select the track to where you want to assign the sample.

 For more information, please see "14.
-SAMPLING" on page 60.
+SAMPLING" on page 59.